-xvii.
-Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xviii.
-Table of Personnel list during the life of the life of the award as there are changes to the personnel working on the project.
+xvi.
+Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xvii.
+Table of Personnel

 States, local governments, or other public entities may not condition sub-awards in a manner that would discriminate, or disadvantage sub-recipients based on their religious character.